nixn/pdns-etcd3/README.md

 It is structured and leveled, utilizing [logrus][].
 The structure consists of different components, namely `main`, `pdns`, `etcd` and `data`; the (seven) logging levels are [taken from logrus][logrus-levels].
 For each component an own logging level can be set, so that one can debug only the component(s) of interest.
-In the unix mode the components are "doubled", there is the program side with its components (main, etcd, data) and the (PDNS) client side (main, pdns), which can be configured separately.
+In the standalone modes the components are "doubled"; there is the program side with its components (main, etcd, data) and the (PDNS) client side (main, pdns), which can be configured separately.
 In pipe mode there is only one of each component.

 The components in detail:
 * `main` - The main thread / loop of the program, e.g. setting up logging, creating data objects, processing signals and events, etc.
 * `pdns` - The communication with PowerDNS, e.g. incoming requests and sending results.
-* `etcd` - The communication with ETCD, e.g. real queries against it, connection issues, watchers, etc.
+* `etcd` - The communication with ETCD, e.g. real queries against it, connection issues, watcher, etc.
 * `data` - Everything concerning the values (records, ...), parsing data from ETCD, searching records for requests etc.

 The levels in detail: